appbaseio/reactivesearch/README.md

 * Search UI components are at [reactive-manual/search-components](https://opensource.appbase.io/reactive-manual/search-components/datasearch.html).
 * Result components are at [reactive-manual/result-components](https://opensource.appbase.io/reactive-manual/result-components/resultlist.html).

-Docs for React-Native are accessible at [reactive-manual/native](https://opensource.appbase.io/reactive-manual/native).
+Docs for React Native version of the library are available at [opensource.appbase.io/reactive-manual/native](https://opensource.appbase.io/reactive-manual/native).

 [⬆ Back to Top](#reactive-search)

 <br />

-## 9. Contributing
+## 8. Contributing

 Please check the [contribution guide](.github/CONTRIBUTING.md).

 <br />

-## 10. Other Projects You Might Like
+## 9. Other Projects You Might Like

+- [**dejavu**](https://github.com/appbaseio/dejavu) allows viewing raw data within an appbase.io (or Elasticsearch) app. **Soon to be released feature:** An ability to import custom data from CSV and JSON files, along with a guided walkthrough on applying data mappings.

+- [**mirage**](https://github.com/appbaseio/mirage) ReactiveSearch components can be extended using custom Elasticsearch queries.
+For those new to Elasticsearch, Mirage provides an intuitive GUI for composing queries.

 - [**ReactiveSearch Dashboard**](https://dashboard.appbase.io/reactivesearch/) All your Reactive Search related apps (created via interactive tutorial, shared by others, etc.) can be accessed from here.
 - [**ReactiveMaps**](https://github.com/appbaseio/reactivemaps) is a similar project to Reactive Search that allows building realtime maps easily.

 - [**appbase-js**](https://github.com/appbaseio/appbase-js) While building search UIs is dandy with Reactive Search, you might also need to add some input forms. **appbase-js** comes in handy there.

-- [**dejavu**](https://github.com/appbaseio/dejavu) allows viewing raw data within an appbase.io (or Elasticsearch) app. **Soon to be released feature:** An ability to import custom data from CSV and JSON files, along with a guided walkthrough on applying data mappings.

-- [**mirage**](https://github.com/appbaseio/mirage) ReactiveSearch components can be extended using custom Elasticsearch queries.
-For those new to Elasticsearch, Mirage provides an intuitive GUI for composing queries.

 [⬆ Back to Top](#reactive-search)